-For motor applications, piezoelectricity shines in its precision.
+For motor applications, piezoelectric ceramic products shine in their precision.
 Since the individual movements are so small, it is easy for the motors to be controlled to the micrometer level.
 By utilizing piezoelectric ultrasonic transducers these motors can be designed to be relatively efficient and simple, with few rotating parts and minimized maintenance over a wide range of operating conditions.

 In ultrasonic cleaning applications, piezoelectric transducers are the most common vibratory apparatus in use today, with new products based on this technology being designed throughout many industries.